tinystacks/mkdocs/docs/integrations.md

 By default, TinyStacks automates building and releasing of your application code.
 Builds are handled via a build.yml file that is used by AWS CodeBuild.
 Our standard build script is fairly straightforward: it runs a Docker build on your code base and tags the resulting image in an Amazon Elastic Container Repository (ECR) repo in your AWS account.
 (For an example, [see the build.yml file](https://github.com/tinystacks/aws-docker-templates-express/blob/main/build.yml) in our Express sample deployment template.)

 For more complex build needs, you can leverage CI/CD solutions outside of TinyStacks.
 For example, you may need to construct your own base Docker image that includes components from other teams or partners.
-In this case, you can run your existing CI/CD pipeline and, at the end, merge any custom changes to your build.yml and release.yml into the branch of your repository that you asked TinyStacks to monitor.
-Once this check-in completes, TinyStacks will kick off its build and release process using the build.yml and release.yml files it finds in that branch.
+In this case, you can run your existing CI/CD pipeline and, at the end, merge the output into a branch monitored by TinyStacks. that you asked TinyStacks to monitor.
+Once this check-in completes, TinyStacks will kick off its build and release process as with any other check-in.

 ### Integrating New Relic for application monitoring